wercker-labs/wercker-blog/source/posts/2013-07-10-Heroku-addon-public-beta.md

 ---

 <h4 class="subheader">
 We're happy to announce that the <a href="https://addons.heroku.com/wercker">wercker addon for Heroku</a> is now in public beta.
-This means that you no longer have to a member of the Heroku beta program to use it!
+This means that you no longer have to be a member of the Heroku beta program to use it!
 </h4>

 ![image](http://f.cl.ly/items/24352w223K2v142I1Y1V/heroku_flow.jpg)